-For details regarding policies and procedures for determining remuneration, please see "iv) Disclosure of Policy for Determining Remuneration Amounts or Calculation Methods Thereof" of "(7) Director Remuneration" below.
-For details regarding policies and procedures for nomination, please see "2.
+With the intent of improving the independence, objectivity, and accountability of the functions of the Board of Directors regarding the nomination and remuneration of Members of the Board of Directors, the Company has established a Nomination Advisory Committee and Remuneration Advisory Committee as advisory organs of the Board of Directors.
+For details regarding the composition, duties and other key issues of the Nomination Advisory Committee and Remuneration Advisory Committee, please see "2.
 Matters on Functions of Business Execution, Auditing, Oversight, Nomination and Remuneration Decisions (Overview of Current Corporate Governance System)" of "II.
 Business Management Organization and Other Corporate Governance Systems regarding Decision-making, Execution of Business, and Oversight in Management" below.